aka: Reticulating Splines

 - Tekken was made by Namco and thus used the actual Galaga; completing it with a perfect score unlocked a hidden character.
 Later games used different shooters; the 1991 on-rails shooter Starblade opens Tekken 5.

 - Bayonetta let you practice your combos during the loading screens, providing a handy list of button combinations on the right side of the screen.
-By pressing select you can actually stay in traning mode even after the game has finished loading.
+By pressing select you can actually stay in training mode even after the game has finished loading.

 - The Dragon Ball Z: Budokai Tenkaichi series (aka Dragon Ball Sparking), and by association Dragon Ball Z Raging Blast, all have mini-games to play during the load screens.
 The mini game is even multi-player in VS modes!
 However, in Budokai Tenkaichi 3, they had removed the mini games (which returned in Raging Blast) to appease a lawsuit regarding the patented use of mini-games on loading screens from aforementioned Namco, replacing them with a much more simple button mashing game both players can participate in.